wso2/docs-is/en/docs/administer/configuring-the-primary-user-store.md

 !!! info "The default User Store"
-    The primary user store that is configured by default in WSO2 Identity Server is a LDAP user store, This database is used by the Authorization Manager (for user authentication information) as well as the User Store Manager (for defining users and roles).
+    The primary user store that is configured by default in WSO2 Identity Server is an LDAP user store, This database is used by the Authorization Manager (for user authentication information) as well as the User Store Manager (for defining users and roles).